 Candidacy will be conferred upon completion of these requirements and examinations.
 A dissertation committee must have been appointed by the time candidacy is achieved.

 A scholarly essay of approximately 5,000 words on the music performed or a research paper of comparable length dealing with a particular aspect of organ literature will be required.
-This is a specific requirement of the Organ Department.
-The Graduate Student Handbook and The Dissertation Handbook of the Horace H. Rackham Graduate School are excellent resources for candidates preparing the document.
+The document must be submitted to the dissertation committee prior to the performance of the second of the three dissertation recitals.

 An abstract listing the music performed for the dissertation recitals and, if space permits, providing program notes and commentary is also required.